Ph.D. Minor in Irish Studies

 Students can have their language course requirements waived with a letter indicating their competence in the Irish language from a faculty fellow and member of the Irish Language and Literature Department.
 In this case, the student is required to take two additional Irish studies classes instead of the language courses.
 There are no examinations or teaching responsibilities for candidates the Graduate Minor in Irish Studies.
 The Graduate Minor in Irish Studies has no impact on graduate students’ time to degree.

-Any student applying for a postion with an Irish/Irish studies component or interest will have the competitive leg up of an interdisciplinary minor from one of the best Irish Studies programs in the world.
+Any student applying for a position with an Irish/Irish studies component or interest will have the competitive leg up of an interdisciplinary minor from one of the best Irish Studies programs in the world.

 For more information please contact: